lenymo/glennmccomb-com/content/articles/how-to-build-custom-hugo-pagination.md

 {{ end }}
 {{< /highlight >}}

-From here we need to ensure that only necessary pages are shown for each of the three scenarios by setting the <code>page_number_flag</code> to true.
+From here we need to ensure that only the necessary pages are shown for each of the three scenarios by setting the <code>page_number_flag</code> to true.

 #### Lower limit page numbers